nxtgm/nxtgm/README.md

 * **`min_st_cut`**: an interface for `maxflow`/`min-st-cut`-like optimizers.
 At the moment, there is only one implementation of this interface, which is `maxflow` from Vladimir Kolmogorov.

 * **`horc`**: is an interface for higher order clique reduction.
 At the moment, there is only one implementation of this interface, which is `horc` from  Alexander Fix.

+* **`ilp`**: is an interface for integer linear programming solvers.
+At the moment, there is only one implementation of this interface, which is `highs`.

 # Licencing